 I'm not sure yet which Golden Age vintage mysteries I will read, but some possibilities lurking on my shelves include:

-- Jolly Old England: The Wisdom of Father Brown By G. K. Chesterton
+- Amateur Night: The Wisdom of Father Brown By G. K. Chesterton FINISHED

 - Yankee Doodle Dandy: Farewell, My Lovely by Raymond Chandler*

 - Dangerous Beasts: Cat Among the Pigeons by Agatha Christie FINISHED

 - Staging the Crime: Final Curtain by Ngaio Marsh

 - Cops & Robbers: The Moonstone by Wilkie Collins FINISHED